skwon017/Traffic-Sign-Recognition-Using-Transfer-Learning/README.md

 ## Results

-### Learning Rate, Optimizer, Validation loss, Accuracy
+### Learning Rate, Optimizer, Validation loss, Validation Accuracy

+The learning rate value with the minimal validation loss is selected for each model.

 - ResNet-50
   + learning rate: 0.0008861